terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **1.5 AI's place in our world (not our place in AI's world)**

 Its no accident that Palantir talks straight about many aspects of AI.
 Palantir's business does **not demand the myth of AI intelligence**.
 Palantir says that **AI will not replace people, it will empower them** and that **"engineers wont go away, because their AI-enhanced expertise will be required even more in the age of AI"**.
 If AI was truly intelligent then AI integration would just involve connecting AI and letting it rip.
 But successful AI integration into any system requires extensive technical expertise.
 In digram below, the small green box (far left) represents the core legacy enterprise SW. **The core algorithms and workflows developed over decades for such systems are not going to be replaced by AI.
-AI is going to assist**, and in such as way that AI's unavoidable errors will not cause significant problems.
+AI is going to assist**, and in such a way that AI's unavoidable errors will not cause significant problems.

 <!--
  **But AI is not intelligent.
 AI is based 100% on deterministic binary algorithms that compute statistical probabilities.
 AI is an addon, a helpful assistant.** The most reliable AI systems use the smallest AI component that can provide the required functionality. -->